-Local future land use map amendments shall be evaluated according to the following process, consistent with Chapter 2012-245, Laws of Florida, as amended, to determine if an amendment to the Countywide Plan Map is required.
+Local future land use map amendments shall be evaluated according to the following process, consistent with Chapter 2012-245, Laws of Florida, as amended, to determine if an amendment to the Countywide Plan Map is required, and if so, to determine the applicable review standards.
 The PPC Executive Director will make a determination whether the local future land use map amendment is subject to review under the Tier I, II or III process.
+Boundary interpretations addressed by Section 7.3.8 shall not be subject to the tiered review process.